lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 #### Resize

-Rule of thumb: once load factor >= 0.7, resize the bucket array to double size.
+**Rule of thumb**: once load factor >= 0.7, resize the bucket array to double size.

-The new bucket array’s size is good to be a prime number approximately double the previous size.
+The new bucket array’s size is good to be a **prime number** approximately double the previous size.

 #### Applications